Cape Town is one of the most beloved cities on the African continent, rich with adventure, natural beauty and vibrant cultures.

 The size of the vehicle typically depends on the size of your traveling party.
 For smaller groups or couples, we usually make use of a Toyota Fortuner 4x2 vehicle.
 Larger groups are transferred in our spacious Hyundai H1.
 In periods of high demand (particularly over the festive season), we often hire vehicles from a reputable rental agency that adheres to the same high standards as we do.

-Your safety and comfort while enjoying the highlights of Cape Town are paramount to us.
+Your safety and comfort while enjoying a Vacation in Cape Town are paramount to us.

 South African travel typically encompasses a wide range of activities and attractions.